 PROPOSAL MUST INCLUDE:

-Title of the datset which is to be portrayed in the work of art.
+- Title of the dataset which is to be portrayed in the work of art.

 Please label everything with your name and contact information.

 September 30, 2022, 10:00 AM EDT, information webinar on data available in the Open Data Portal.
 Attendance is optional for artists considering participation.
 Register for the webinar here.

 November 1, 2022, 5:00 PM EDT time, submittal due date and time

 December 1, 2022, selection announced